markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 3. Use project locale entries as overrides, not as a required copy of every ruleset message.

+## Configuration And Overrides

+Official ruleset projects are configured in layers.

+Use **Game / Settings** to select which bundled ruleset the project follows.
+Use **Game / Rules** to override ruleset TOML for this project.
+The override should contain only the tables and keys that are intentionally different from the bundled official ruleset.

+Use **Game / Locales** the same way for text.
+Project locale entries replace matching bundled ruleset locale keys, while missing keys continue to come from the official locale defaults.

+Project assets can also override bundled ruleset assets when they use the same lookup name.
+Ruleset avatars are loaded first, then project avatars are inserted afterwards by avatar name.
+This means a project avatar named `humanoid` overrides the bundled official `humanoid` avatar automatically.

+This is important for artist-edited avatar atlases.
+If you export the official humanoid avatar as a PNG atlas, edit it externally, and import it back into a project avatar named `humanoid`, all characters that use the default ruleset avatar will use the project version.
+A project avatar named `Human` does not replace the default `humanoid` avatar by name; it is used only by characters that explicitly set `avatar = "Human"` or the matching `avatar_id`.

+Explicit character and item presentation still wins over default ruleset presentation.
+A character with `avatar`, `avatar_id`, `tile_id`, or `source` does not use the fallback ruleset avatar.
+Setting an empty `avatar = ""` or `tile_id = ""` is a deliberate way to prevent inherited default visuals.

 ## No Backwards Compatibility Requirement

 The official ruleset replaces the old ad hoc rules model.